 Step 6.
 Switch back to your web application in Edit Public URLs screen

-Step 7.
-Provide your domain URL in Internet zone and click Save
+Provide your domain URL in the Internet Zone and click Save.

 You should now have your domain pointing to your web application.
 You can now use this hostname for ShortPoint licensing.